jasonwc/noobernetes.io/tutorials/3-containerizing-our-app.md

 # Containerizing our app
 ## Introduction
 Kubernetes is a container orchestration service, which means that we need to have our app running in a Docker container.
 In this section, we'll write a Dockerfile and learn how to build and tag it locally.
-Checkout `Dockerfile` for the completed dockerfile.
+Take a look at the `Dockerfile` in this respository for the complete example.

 ## Writing our Dockerfile
 So a Dockerfile can be thought as instructions to build an environment and then run an app within that environment.